Phase ordering kinetics of the long-range Ising model

-In a standard Metropolis simulation \cite{landau2014guide} for kinetics of LRIM one attempts to flip a randomly chosen spin $s_i$ with probability $p_i=\min[1,\exp(-\Delta E_i/k_BT)]$, where $k_B(=1)$ is the Boltzmann constant, $T$ is the temperature and $\Delta E_i=E_a-E_b$ is the change between the energy before ($E_b$) and after ($E_a$) the flip.
-The aim of our approach is to abstain us from doing the expensive calculation of $\Delta E_i$ at every attempted move.
-Instead we introduce a local \textit{pseudo heatbath}, assigned to each spin, and only update other spin flips to this \textit{pseudo heatbath}.
+In a standard Metropolis simulation \cite{landau2014guide} for kinetics of LRIM one attempts to flip a randomly chosen spin $s_i$ with probability $p_i=\min[1,\exp(-\Delta E_i/k_BT)]$, where $k_B(=1)$ is the Boltzmann constant, $T$ is the temperature and $\Delta E_i$ is the change in energy due to the flip.
+The aim of our approach is to avoid the expensive calculation of $\Delta E_i$ at every attempt.
+Instead we store the effective field, assigned to each spin, and only update other spin flips to this effective field \footnote{We thank A. Hucht for informing us after completion of this work, that such an approach has already been very briefly mentioned in Ref.~\cite{HUCHT199532} where the method was used to simulate the Heisenberg model with dipolar interactions.}.

 When simulating a long-range interacting system using periodic boundary conditions (via minimum-image convention), one encounters strong finite-size effects.
-To circumvent this we use Ewald summation \cite{ewald1921berechnung,horita2017upper,flores2017cluster}.
-Qualitatively all the subsequent results can be reproduced by using the simpler minimum-image convention, albeit with stronger finite-size effects.
-As a starting point we consider a square lattice with all spins aligned (up or down).
-Then we do the Ewald summation to calculate the effective interaction $J(r_{ij})$ on the chosen lattice (dependent on $L$ and $\sigma$).
-Now, for each spin $s_i$, we assign a local \textit{pseudo heatbath}

-Conveniently, for an aligned configuration all $h_i$ are identical.
-To prepare an initial configuration that mimics a high-temperature paramagnetic phase ($T\gg T_c$) we flip half of the spins choosing randomly.
-For each spin flip we update the \textit{pseudo heatbath} of all other spins, i.e., if a spin $s_i$ is flipped the \textit{pseudo heatbath} $h_j$ of any other spin $s_j$ accounts for a change of $-2J(r_{ij})s_i$.
-This generates the initial random configuration with updated $h_i$.
+We circumvent this problem by using Ewald summation \cite{ewald1921berechnung,horita2017upper,flores2017cluster} for calculating the effective interaction $J(r_{ij})$.
+To prepare an initial configuration that mimics a high-temperature paramagnetic phase ($T\gg T_c$) we choose a square lattice having linear dimension $L$ with randomly $50 \%$ up and $50\%$ down spins.
+Next, for each spin $s_i$, we store the effective field

-In the next stage we do the Metropolis simulations at any given temperature using the Boltzmann criterion with the advantage of the stored $h_i$.
+The Metropolis simulation at any given temperature can now be done efficiently with the advantage of having these stored $h_i$, in the following way.
 Using Eq.\ \eqref{heatbath} one can write down the change in energy due to an attempted flip of a randomly chosen spin $s_i$ as

-This enables us to calculate the acceptance probability $p_i$ just by a multiplication of stored variables.
-Now, only if the attempted flip is allowed (by comparing $p_i$ with a random number) we update $h_j$ of every other spin $s_j$.
-Updating the $h_j$ here is the bottleneck.
-However, one does this update less often than the spin-flip attempts.
+Now if the spin $s_i$ is flipped the effective field $h_j$ of any other spin $s_j$ accounts for a change of $-2s_iJ(r_{ij})$, thus $h_j \rightarrow h_j-2s_iJ(r_{ij})$.
+This operation can be performed with roughly the same computational effort as calculating a single $\Delta E_i$ in the traditional approach.
+However, one does this only for accepted spin flips.
+Thus many spin-flip attempts can be made without this update of $h_j$, facilitating a significant speedup.